 While in Normal Mode, press the ALARM key to enter the High Alarm Mode.
-HIAL will be displayed.
 Press the ALARM key again to enter the Low Alarm Mode.
-LOAL will be displayed.
 Press the ALARM key again to return to normal mode (or wait 10 seconds).

 Note: After entering the ALARM mode, the console will display the high and low alarm settings.
-If the value reads ---- (dashes), the alarm is not active.
+If the value reads --.- (dashes), the alarm is not active.